sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 condition would be exercised now as false.

 As a tester, if you are looking for testing all possible combinations, then the answer is yes.
-However, in longer conditions, full of boundaries, the amount of combinations might be too high, making it unfeasible for the developer to test them all.
+However, in longer conditions, full of boundaries, the number of combinations might be too high, making it unfeasible for the developer to test them all.
 Later in this chapter, we will learn how to choose values for the "boundaries that we do not care".